 3. Screen Material

 Impact screen bounceback should be a top consideration when making your buying decision.
-Carl’s Premium Golf Screens were developed with a three-layer material that includes a specialized spacer layer specifically developed to assist in noise reduction and minimize bounce back!
+Carl’s Premium Golf Screens were developed with a three-layer material that includes a specialized spacer layer specifically developed to assist in noise reduction and minimize bounce back.
 If you own our Premium screen you’ve made a wise buying decision to help prevent ricochet.

-4. DIY Golf Enclosure Add-ons
+4. Golf Enclosure Add-ons

-Prevent the ball from striking the frame using our new foam inserts that slip behind the screen’s flaps and cover the pipes.
+Prevent the ball from striking the frame using our foam inserts that slip behind the screen’s flaps and cover the pipes.

-Need more safety on your DIY enclosure?
-Our foam inserts block the ball from hitting the pipe frame and slip behind the screen flaps and covers the pipes.
-These inserts are not visible from the front of your enclosure.
-If you are looking for a DIY alternative to our Foam Insert Kit you could also look into other foam/padding options.
+If you are looking for an alternative to our Foam Insert Kit you could also look into other foam/padding options.
 These are typically found at a hardware or craft store.
 Adding protection in front of the pipes will help to reduce the chances of a ricochet off the frame pipes.

-6. Accessories
+5. Accessories

 Our customers have come up with some great ideas as well, such as using a softer mat or turf.
 The theory being an inexpensive, hard mat may reject the clubhead, causing the ball to bounce back up.

-7. A Little is Not All Bad
+6. A Little is Not All Bad

 Lastly, a little bounce back is not all bad.
 It's like having your own little golf simulator ball return.